pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 -  Check OpenVPN server/client option visibility changes per mode `#7331 <https://redmine.pfsense.org/issues/7331>`__
    `#7451 <https://redmine.pfsense.org/issues/7451>`__
--  Added an OpenVPN GUI option for “fast-io” to clients and servers `#7507 <https://redmine.pfsense.org/issues/7507>`__
+-  Added an OpenVPN GUI option for "fast-io" to clients and servers `#7507 <https://redmine.pfsense.org/issues/7507>`__
--  Added an OpenVPN GUI Option for “sndbuf” and “rcvbuf”, using the same value for both `#7507 <https://redmine.pfsense.org/issues/7507>`__
+-  Added an OpenVPN GUI Option for "sndbuf" and "rcvbuf", using the same value for both `#7507 <https://redmine.pfsense.org/issues/7507>`__
 -  Removed references to the defunct OpenVPN client manager port `#7568 <https://redmine.pfsense.org/issues/7568>`__
--  Removed references to unused “Address Pool” setting in OpenVPN `#7567 <https://redmine.pfsense.org/issues/7567>`__
+-  Removed references to unused "Address Pool" setting in OpenVPN `#7567 <https://redmine.pfsense.org/issues/7567>`__
--  Fixed OpenVPN server port validation to disallow “0”, while still allowing it for a client port, which is the same meaning as blank/empty `#7565 <https://redmine.pfsense.org/issues/7565>`__
+-  Fixed OpenVPN server port validation to disallow "0", while still allowing it for a client port, which is the same meaning as blank/empty `#7565 <https://redmine.pfsense.org/issues/7565>`__
 -  Fixed OpenVPN help text for route\_no\_exec